blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### The IFREEZ(1) Command

-In the input file above we see the command `IFREEZ(1)=6` in the `$STATPT` group.
-This will freeze the 6th `ZMAT` coordinate.
-We know that the C–C bond torsion is the 6th coordinate because of the `IZMAT(1)` matrix.
+In the input file above, we see the command `IFREEZ(1)=6` in the `$STATPT` group.
+This will freeze the sixth `ZMAT` coordinate.
+We know that the C–C bond torsion is the sixth coordinate because of the `IZMAT(1)` matrix.

 When we run the optimization, we get the following output file.
-Observe that the 6th line for torsion `4,3,2,1` is held at zero degrees in the final structure.
+Observe that the sixth line for torsion `4,3,2,1` is held at zero degrees in the final structure.

 ```{code-block}
 ---